LNG carrier: Spillage risk

-Compared to oil, there is less public concern over spillage of Liquid Natural Gas (LNG) carrying vessels as the gas would quickly vaporize and become atmospheric methane.
+Compared to oil, there is less public concern over accidental spillage of Liquid Natural Gas (LNG) carrying vessels as the gas would quickly vaporize and become atmospheric methane.

 Up to 2004, no significant accidental LNG discharges occurred in close to 80,000 loaded port transits of LNG carriers.

-An analysis of several spherical carriers showed that the vessels can withstand a 90-degree side-on collision with another similar LNG carrier at 6.6 kn (50% of normal port speed) with no loss of LNG cargo integrity.
-This drops to 1.7 kn for a fully loaded 300,000 dwt oil tanker collision into an LNG carrier.
+An analysis of several spherical carriers showed that the vessels can withstand a 90-degree side-on collision with another similar LNG carrier at 6.6 knot (50% of normal port speed) with no loss of LNG cargo integrity.
+This drops to 1.7 knot for a fully loaded 300,000 dwt oil tanker collision into an LNG carrier.
 The report also notes that such collisions are rare.

-HAZID performed a risk assessment of an LNG spill.
-Taking into account precautions, training, regulations and technology changes over time HAZID calculates that the likelihood of an LNG spill as approximately 1 in 100,000 trips.
+A HAZID was performed to evaluate the risk of an LNG tanker spill.
+Taking into account precautions, training, regulations and technology changes over time, the HAZID calculated that the likelihood of an LNG spill as approximately 1 in 100,000 trips.

 In the event that the tank integrity of a LNG transport is compromised, there is a risk that the natural gas contained within could ignite, causing either an explosion or fire.
+This happened when a ship with 62,000 tons of LNG fuel partially burned in the Mediterranean Sea in 2026, with two of the tanks likely contained thousands of tonnes of LNG.
+The ship was abandoned and adrift.